linocks/sudoku_doc/README.md

 This is the main class that bootstraps the sudoku puzzle by displaying the various UI options. for the user to choose

-The following methods were added to the MainGUI.java to complete the functionality of the nongram game
-1. convertToVerticalString()
-2. formatRowCuesString()
-3. reset()
-4. getButtonColor()
-5. displayUserInterface()

-See GUI.java for the documentation of these methods

 ___
 ### How to run the Puzzle:
 ___